monome/docs/grid/studies/rnbo/index.md

 *RNBO* is bundled with *Max* and is actively developed by [Cycling '74](http://cycling74.com).

-This tutorial was created by [Dan/i Derks](https://dndrks.com) for [monome.org](https://monome.org), with generous feedback and counsel from Cycling '74 (Alex Norman, Tom Hall, and Alex Van Gils).
+This tutorial was created by [Dani Derks](https://dndrks.com) for [monome.org](https://monome.org), with generous feedback and counsel from Cycling '74 (Alex Norman, Tom Hall, and Alex Van Gils).

 Contributions welcome.
 Submit a pull request to [github.com/monome/docs](https://github.com/monome/docs) or e-mail `help@monome.org`.